Working together to keep our campus safe.

 - Utilize quality lighting around door entrances

-- Report suspicious activities to campus police or the town police if you live off campus
+- Report suspicious activities to campus safety and security or the town police if you live off campus

 - Tell someone where you are going and when you will return